Pennsylvania Rental Laws – an Overview of Landlord-Tenant Rights in Pittsburgh

 tenant rights and Pennsylvania Landlord-tenant laws

-This states’s landlord-tenant law is pretty landlord-friendly.
-For one, Pennsylvania doesn’t have any laws in regard to a landlord’s right to entry, meaning, as a landlord, you can enter your tenants’ rented space without serving a prior notice.
+Pennsylvania landlord-tenant laws are pretty landlord-friendly.
+For one, Pennsylvania landlord-tenant laws don’t have any laws regarding a landlord’s right to entry, meaning, as a Pennsylvania landlord, you can enter your tenants’ rented space without serving a prior notice.

 Furthermore, Pennsylvania landlord-tenant laws don’t currently include state rent control laws.
 As such, it’s legal for landlords to charge whatever rental price they want.
 This, however, can change in the future.